Skip to main content

 max_results: int = 3

-@tool(args_model=LookupArgs, name="search_docs", description="Search the documentation by topic.")
+@tool(args_model=LookupArgs, name="search_docs", description="Search docs by topic.")

 def search_docs(args: LookupArgs) -> dict: